How AI-Based Speech-to-Text Improves Audio Evidence Analysis

 People Also Ask

-No. In effective AI evidence analysis practices, the original audio evidence remains unchanged.
-Transcripts are generated as separate, traceable artifacts linked to the source recording.
+No. In a properly implemented AI evidence analysis workflow, the original audio file remains untouched.
+Transcripts are generated as separate artifacts linked back to the source recording, ensuring evidentiary integrity and full auditability of all review actions.

 Jump to